3 Paths to Welcoming the Lord Jesus’ Return

 2. Actively Seek and Investigate the True Way

 The Lord Jesus said, “And at midnight there was a cry made, Behold, the bridegroom comes; go you out to meet him” (Matthew 25:6).
 This verse shows that the Lord Jesus requires us to be wise virgins; as long as someone cries out that the Bridegroom has come, that is, in the last days if someone is preaching that the Lord has returned, we should actively seek and investigate it.
 We must focus on hearing the voice of God.
 This is the only way we’ll be able to welcome the Lord and be raptured up before His throne.
 However, some brothers and sisters have disregarded this important requirement of the Lord.
 They just listen to what the pastors and elders have to say, and believe that as long as they hold fast to the name of the Lord, pray and read the Bible frequently, and diligently do the work of the Lord, when He comes they’ll be able to welcome Him—they won’t need to go out to seek and investigate.
 There are even some pastors and elders who tell brothers and sisters that we are in the last days, so there are more and more false Christs and antichrists, so they shouldn’t listen to, watch, or come into contact with anyone at all who spreads news of the Lord’s return.
 They say that’s the only way they won’t be deceived.
 I see that compared to the Lord Jesus’ requirement of us, our way of thinking is not in line with the truth or with the Lord’s will.
 In that crucial time when the Lord comes, if we hear someone testify that the Lord Jesus has returned but we continue to passively wait instead of proactively seeking and investigating, how could we welcome the Lord?
 If we just shut the true Christ out because we’re afraid of being misled by false Christs, isn’t that just cutting off our nose to spite our face?
 Wouldn’t we then be very likely to miss out on our chance to welcome the Lord’s coming?
 The Lord Jesus made us a promise: “Ask, and it shall be given you; seek, and you shall find; knock, and it shall be opened to you” (Matthew 7:7).
-And it says in the Bible: “So then faith comes by hearing, and hearing by the word of God” (Romans 10:17).
+And it says in the Bible: “So then faith comes by hearing, and hearing by the word of Christ” (Romans 10:17).
 We can see from this that only if we actively listen to sermons and focus on seeking and investigating will we be able to gain God’s guidance.
 Particularly when it comes to welcoming the Lord’s coming, we should sincerely pray to the Lord and when we hear news of His coming, actively seek; that way we will gain’s enlightenment and guidance, and welcome the return of the Lord.
 Just like Peter in the Age of Grace, before he was called on by the Lord, he heard about the deeds of the Lord Jesus and longed to see Him who shared the of the kingdom of heaven.
-When he heard his brother Andrew say, “We have found the Messias” (John 1:41), Peter took the initiative to follow Andrew to go see the Lord Jesus, and through His work and words, determined the He was the Messiah.
+When he heard his brother Andrew say, “We have found the Messias” (John 1:41), Peter took the initiative to follow Andrew to go see the Lord Jesus, and through His work and words, determined that He was the Messiah.
 Ultimately, he gave up everything to follow the Lord Jesus and received His .
 This is why engaging in active seeking and investigation when we hear someone sharing news of the Lord Jesus’ return is critical.

 3. Focus on Hearing God’s Voice